Getting Diagnosed with a Chronic Illness Made Me a Better Camp Director

 I was always a very stressed-out person.
 I wanted everything to go perfectly, but now I am much better about choosing my battles and deciding what is worth it to worrying about (hint: it’s not much).
 I have learned more methods to reduce anxiety and I make sure to spend more time outside.
 There will always be work to get done in the office.
 But it turns out the longer you are in the office, the more work appears.
 You can leave, I promise.
 What needs to get done will get done.
 Since I am now a calmer person, staff are more likely to come to me with questions so we can figure out how to handle a situation before it becomes a problem.
 When you seem stressed, staff don’t want to come up and “bother you” with their questions, no matter how many times you have told them they should.
 The problem they had questions about ends up escalating until it becomes a bigger issue to deal with.
 So take a breath, step outside, and play a game with the campers.
 Remember why you chose this job to begin with.
 Let the call go to voicemail.
 You will answer it eventually, and you will be in a better frame of mind when you do.

-Prioritizing Health:
+Prioritizing health:

 On a plane, they tell you if the oxygen masks drop down to fix your own first before you can help anyone else.
 I always knew this analogy, but I didn’t really understand it until I lived it.
 I know that if I go into flare I won’t be able to help anybody, and I truly love my job at camp.
 In order to keep my body healthy enough to continue in this line of work, I had to prioritize my health.
 No more saying “I’ll sleep in September,” because now if I don’t get enough sleep, my joints deteriorate at a more rapid pace, and once that happens it happens, it can’t be reversed.